Covenant University: History and governance

 The process of founding Covenant University (CU) started in October 1999, one month after the dedication of the Faith Tabernacle in Ota.
 The university is a product of the Liberation Commission and was established by the World Mission Agency and the Living Faith Church Worldwide.
-Covenant University opened on 21 October 2002 in Canaanland, Ota, with a Pentecostal Christian mission ethos.
-It was founded by David Oyedepo, the presiding Bishop of Living Faith Church Worldwide, who is chancellor of the university.

-Pastor Abraham Ojeme was appointed pro-chancellor of the university on 23 September 2013.
+Covenant University opened on 21 October 2002 in Canaanland, Ota.
+It was founded by Bishop David Oyedepo, the presiding bishop of Living Faith Church Worldwide, who is chancellor of the university.